cidles/poio-analyzer/README.rst

 How to start with PyCharm
 =========================

-1. Clone Poio from Github (https://github.com/cidles/Poio);
+1. Clone Poio from Github (https://github.com/cidles/Poio)
-2. Clone PoioAPI from Github (https://github.com/cidles/poio-api);
+2. Clone PoioAPI from Github (https://github.com/cidles/poio-api)
-3. Start PyCharm;
+3. Start PyCharm
-4. Choose "File" -> "Open Directory" in menu and open Poio directory;
+4. Choose "File" -> "Open Directory" in menu and open Poio directory
-5. Choose "File" -> "Settings" and set the "Project Interpreter" to Python 2.7;
+5. Choose "File" -> "Settings" and set the "Project Interpreter" to Python 2.7
-6. Choose "File" -> "Settings" and in the "Project Structure" add a "Content Root" that points to the PoioAPI directory; set the PoioAPI "src" directory as the "Sources";
+6. Choose "File" -> "Settings" and in the "Project Structure" add a "Content Root" that points to the PoioAPI directory; set the PoioAPI "src" directory as the "Sources"
-7. * Choose "Run" -> "Edit Configurations" and add a new configuration;
+7. * Choose "Run" -> "Edit Configurations" and add a new configuration
-   * Select "Python" configuration;
+   * Select "Python" configuration
-   * Give it a name;
+   * Give it a name
-   * Point the "Script" to "Poio\\bin\\PoioGRAID";
+   * Point the "Script" to "Poio\\bin\\PoioGRAID"
 8. Develop and run it.